 - Computer aided design CAD software

 - Adobe Systems Adobe Flash

 Becoming a Human Factors Engineer or Ergonomist

-What work experience do I need to become a Human Factors Engineer or Ergonomist?
+How Long Does it Take to Become a Human Factors Engineer or Ergonomist?

 More about our data sources and methodologies.